Bernullys/bernullys-portfolio/README.md

         2- Using a state and a function to toggle a class to display onClick of the  menu icons container.

 commit: menu icon completed:
     I change the whole aproach.
-I defined a if statement to select the icon in each state.
+I defined an if statement to select the icon in each state.
 And using three states I could finally reach the goal.
     With this aproach I'm stop using the classes to display none the icons.
 Only to the ul element.

 commit: Presentation commponent: